lontiplatform/martini-build-pipeline-aws/README.md

 - Uses `terraform/buildspecs/martini-upload-package.yaml` as the buildspec.
 - Uses `terraform/scripts/upload_packages.sh` to:
-  - Zip packages from `packages/`.
+  - Zip packages from the `packages/` directory.
-  - Filter packages with a regex (`PACKAGE_NAME_PATTERN`).
+  - Filter packages with a regex (`package_name_pattern`).
   - Upload them to a remote Martini runtime (`BASE_URL`) via the API.
   - Optionally poll for successful startup using configurable delay/timeout values.
 - Uses SSM Parameter Store to inject configuration and secrets into CodeBuild.

+See `terraform/pipelines/martini-upload-package/README.md` for full Inputs and usage.

 ---

 ## Requirements

-- **Terraform**: v1.3.0+
+- **Terraform or OpenTofu**: v1.3.0+ compatible
 - **AWS**:
-  - AWS CLI configured with access to create CodePipeline, CodeBuild, ECR, S3, SSM, IAM, and CloudWatch.
+  - AWS CLI configured with access to create CodePipeline, CodeBuild, ECR, S3, SSM, IAM, and CloudWatch resources.
   - An AWS account and region where pipelines will run.
 - **GitHub**:
   - A GitHub repository that will act as the **source** for the pipelines (usually this one).